Tyrrell P34 car-by-car histories

 The five surviving P34s were sold off to appear in museums: one in Britain's National Motor Museum, one in Germany, and one in Japan.
 A fourth went into a driver's private collection, and the fifth has spent many years on display at model maker Tamiya's head office in Japan.
-An extra car was built up in the 1990s using an unfinished monocoque and is listed here as "8", and then in 2020 Colin Bennett's CGA company in Warrington conducted a project to make an precise copy of a P34 with the Tyrrell family's permission.
+An extra car was built up in the 1990s using an unfinished monocoque and is listed here as "8", and then in 2020 Colin Bennett's CGA company in Warrington conducted a project to make two precise copies of a P34 with the Tyrrell family's permission.

 (2 May 1976)

 (29 Aug 1976)